locbgiang/leetcodeproblems/README.md

 # leetcodeproblems
-Solution to leetcode problems in python3
+Solutions to leetcode problems in python3